sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <h3>📖 Definition:</h3>
-Does this video capture a screen recording with visible UI elements?
+Is this a screen recording of a software or system interface (e.g., menus, windows, toolbars)?

 <details>
 <summary><h4> Question (Definition)</h4></summary>